jfroelich/rss-reader/docs/ops/write-feed.md

 # write-feed
-The `write_feed` operation creates or updates a feed in the database, and broadcasts a *feed-updated* type message to the channel when finished.
+The `write_feed` operation creates or updates a feed in the database, and broadcasts a *feed-updated* type message (or *feed-created*) to the channel when finished.
 Other than the situation where an options flag is true, this inserts the feed object *as-is*.
 The input feed object is never modified.

-### Context params
+### Context properties
-All context properties are required.
 * **conn** {IDBDatabase} an open database connection
-* **channel** {BroadcastChannel} a channel to send messages about a feed being updated
+* **channel** {BroadcastChannel} a channel to send messages about a feed being created or updated
-* **console** {object} logging destination
+* **console** {object} logging destination, any console-like object All properties are required.

 ### Params
 * **feed** {object} the feed object to store, required, must have the magic type property